James4Ever0/notes/Python Media Automation.md

 to avoid copyright issues search for google.

-topic based approach assues the public always have something in common and thus you only search specific things at first hand.
+topic based approach assues the public always have something in common and thus you only search specific things at first hand. they are easy to control, static and consistent.